All Products

 • If you select only Kubelet Update, an in-place update is performed to update the kubelet.

-• If you also select Upgrade Node Pool by Replacing System Disk, the kubelet is updated by replacing the system disks of nodes.
+• If you select Upgrade Node Pool by Replacing System Disk, the kubelet is updated by replacing the system disks of nodes.

-After you select OS Image Update, the node pool is updated by replacing the system disks of the nodes in the node pool You can select Create Snapshot before Update to create a snapshot for the nodes in the node pool.
+You can select Change Operating System and update the nodes in a node pool by replacing system disks.
+You can select Create Snapshot before Update to create snapshots for the nodes in the node pool.

 Container runtime